Amy Graham | January 19, 2020

 This week, Pastor Amy preaches about how the journey to recovery from addiction must be Christ-centered.

-The Addiction and Recovery Ministry at The District Church (TDC) is a community of brothers and sisters in Christ who are in recovery from addiction and learning to live life one day at a time covered by the grace and truth of our God.
+The Addiction and Recovery Ministry at The District Church is a community of brothers and sisters in Christ whose lives have been affected by addiction, learning to heal and live life one day at a time covered by the grace and truth of our God.

-We believe that at its core, addiction has to do with pain and suffering.
-To avoid the pain and suffering we’ve experienced, we often utilize unwanted behaviors to escape or deaden the pain.
-The bottom line is this: the persistent attempt to medicate these wounds is often the central driver of addiction.
+We believe that at its core, addiction has to do with pain and suffering - we often utilize unwanted behaviors to escape or deaden the pain and suffering we’ve experienced.
+This persistent attempt to medicate these wounds is the central driver of addiction.

 Please email for more information.